-An Initial Filing Fee is payable in full by a filing party when a claim, counterclaim, or additional claim is filed.
-A Final Fee will be incurred for all cases that proceed to their first hearing.
+An initial filing fee is payable in full by a filing party when a claim, counterclaim or additional claim is filed.
+A case service fee will be incurred for all cases that proceed to their first hearing.
 This fee will be payable in advance at the time that the first hearing is scheduled.
 This fee will be refunded at the conclusion of the case if no hearings have occurred.
-However, if the Association is not notified at least 24 hours before the time of the scheduled hearing, the Final Fee will remain due and will not be refunded.
+However, if the Association is not notified at least 24 hours before the time of the scheduled hearing, the case service fee will remain due and will not be refunded.